 Maintain your property – know what your responsibility is with regards to maintenance and do it!
 At the same time understand what you tenant is liable for and be firm about this too.
-Click here to see what maintenance you are legally responsible for.
 One of the biggest complaints from tenants that we deal with on a daily basis in landlords that refuse to take responsibility and do the maintenance and repairs that they are obliged to do.

 How to guard against non-payment of rent

 Screen tenants properly before signing a lease and allowing them to take occupation and control over your property.
 Make sure that they can afford the rent, verify their income & employment and get a reference from their previous landlord.
 Be aware of scam artists, there are many out there!
 Be fair and reasonable when dealing with requests (or fair demands) from your tenant.

 Monitor your tenant’s payment behavior and be quick to respond and rectify it if you need to.
 Follow the correct legal steps when your tenant stops paying rent or defaults.
 In this situation, unless you know exactly what to do, get legal advice quickly.